PCRE2Project/pcre2/doc/html/README.txt

 Many (but not all) of the tests that are not skipped are run twice if JIT support is available.
 On the second run, JIT compilation is forced.
-This testing can be suppressed by putting "nojit" on the RunTest command line.
+This testing can be suppressed by putting "-nojit" on the RunTest command line.

 The entire set of tests is run once for each of the 8-bit, 16-bit and 32-bit libraries that are enabled.
 If you want to run just one set of tests, call RunTest with either the -8, -16 or -32 option.

-If valgrind is installed, you can run the tests under it by putting "valgrind" on the RunTest command line.
+If valgrind is installed, you can run the tests under it by putting "-valgrind" on the RunTest command line.
 To run pcre2test on just one or more specific test files, give their numbers as arguments to RunTest, for example: